-Events from the balance sheet date to the date of authorisation for issue would be reflected as an adjustment to the Statement of Accounts whether favourable or adverse.
-This would occur where there was provision of evidence that these conditions were in place by the end of the reporting period and that these events were significant to the fair value of the Fund's net assets.
-Those events taking place after the balance sheet date to the external audit opinion issuance date will be reflected in the statement of accounts.
-There are no significant events to report.
+Events from the balance sheet date to the date of authorisation for issue would be reflected as an adjustment to the Statement of Accounts whether favourable or unfavourable if there was provision of evidence that these conditions were in place at the end of the reporting period and these events were significant to the fair value of the Fund's net assets.
+There are no such significant events to report.